BladeRunnerJS/brjs-site/_posts/2013-11-12-topiarist.md

 The shape of an object does not entirely define its contract.
 For some objects the `makeHistory` method might build a history of recent events, for others it might attempt to take some action of historical significance, and yet other objects might expect an argument for something to destroy.

-Calling 'makeHistory' for something that had an entirely different understanding of what makeHistory means just because it happens to have the shape you're expecting could be disasterous.
+Calling `makeHistory` for something that had an entirely different understanding of what makeHistory means just because it happens to have the shape you're expecting could be disastrous.
 That's why duck typing, which says that things of the same shape are the same, though usually right can go badly wrong.

 Fortunately, we have a way of avoiding this kind of misunderstanding.
-If a developer has called topiarist.implements to indicate that their object follows a particular interface, we can say that anything that implements that exact interface will have a consistent understanding of what the methods mean.
-So everything that implements BaseBallGame will have one understanding of what the 'steal' method does, and that could well be different to things implementing CrownJewels.
+If a developer has called `topiarist.implements` to indicate that their object follows a particular interface, we can say that anything that implements that exact interface will have a consistent understanding of what the methods mean.
+So everything that implements `BaseBallGame` will have one understanding of what the `steal` method does, and that could well be different to things implementing `CrownJewels`.

 ### topiarist.isA